 The 232-km (144-mi) journey from Jasper to Lake Louise will take you through one of the most iconic stretches of highway in the world.
 The Columbia Icefields Parkway extends through the heart of the Canadian Rocky Mountain Parks UNESCO World Heritage Site, with two national parks.
 This is one scenic drive you’ll never forget.

 On the western slopes of the Canadian Rocky Mountains you’ll find Yoho National Park (named for a Cree expression of awe and wonder).
 The park boasts 28 peaks over 3,000 m (9,850 ft), vertical rock walls, glaciers, and dramatic waterfalls.

-Head west on Highway 1 from Lake Louise to Revelstoke.
-The drive is 228 km (142 mi) and takes you through Field and Golden.
-Stop to explore Glacier National Park, natural hot springs, and Mount Revelstoke National Park.
+Head west on Highway 1 and stop to explore Glacier National Park, natural hot springs, and Mount Revelstoke National Park.